hearing helping healing children requires Board Governance and Accountability

 The Board has a recruitment and screening process for board members, with a maximum number of 15, and a goal of utilizing the range of expertise necessary for sound governance and accountability, as well as recruitment of persons representing the communities and persons served.
 Applications for the board are available at Dearing House and reviewed by the Governance Committee before board vote.

-Board Meetings: All meetings (other than personnel review) are open to the public and held on the third Thursday of each month at 4:30 p.m.
-During the COVID-19 pandemic, meetings are held virtually on zoom, or "hybrid" where some members are on site and others join online to assure safe health procedures.
-A link to the Zoom meeting is posted on every agenda and available to the public, is is the agenda.
+Board Meetings: All meetings (other than personnel review) are open to the public and held on the third Thursday of each month at 4:30 p.m. at Marland's Place, 1300 Summers Place, Ponca City.
 Call or come by anytime to request the agenda or information available in compliance with the Open Meeting Act.